cbroms/pith/README.md

 ### Install Pith API

 This project uses Python 3.8.
-You probably want to create a virutal environment:
+You probably want to create a virtual environment:

 ```
 $ python3.8 -m venv env